shehreendheda/katacoda-scenarios/rumcwv/rumcwv2/step6.md

     ![resources-cached](assets/resources-cached.png)

 6. Let's now troubleshoot the long durations of the discount and ads resources.
-Above the flame graph, select the **Traces** tab.
+Above the waterfall, select the **Traces** tab.

     In the menu below the tab, select `/discount` to view the associated flame graph.
 This graph visualizes the processes that ran on the server in response to this request.
 Looks like the spans for the **discount GET request** is > 2.5 seconds.
 Let's see if the associated logs provide more information.